top of page

 This tiny settlement known as Franklinton was a floodplain; it looked more like a lake after heavy storms or deep winter thaws.
 Franklinton's frequent floods kept Columbus's rapid expansion moving in only every other direction.

 Franklinton ended at a sudden 110-foot rise called Sullivant's Hill (today's Hilltop).
-This nearly uninhabited hill covered about 12 square miles.
-Although it was secluded, railroad line 51, which opened sometime in the late 1840s, ran directly over Sullivant's Hill, thus providing it with the same rapid transit advantage as Columbus, plus seclusion.
+This nearly uninhabited hill covered about 15 square miles.
+Although it was secluded, railroad line 51, which opened in 1849, cut directly across Sullivant's Hill, thus providing it with the same rapid transit advantage as Columbus, plus seclusion.

-My verifiable timeline exposes the steps three presidents in a row from 1868-1881 (all Ohio-born Civil War generals) took to ensure that Sullivant's Hill would remain highly isolated and secured, which worked perfectly until radios, cars, and aircraft changed the rules by 1920.
+This verifiable timeline exposes the steps three presidents in a row from 1868-1881 (all Ohio-born Civil War generals) took to ensure that Sullivant's Hill would remain highly isolated and secure, which worked perfectly until radios, cars, and aircraft changed all the rules after World War I (by 1918).

 Oh, that cover story?